-Kalamazoo County had the earthquake on 12:23 pm EDT May 2, 2015.
-The magnitude of the earthquake as reported by USGS is 4.2 on the Richter Scale.
-The location of the earthquake was Section 13, Township 3S and Range 10W in Pavilion Township of Kalamazoo County (Latitude 42.212, Longitude -85.429).
+On May 2, 2015, at 12:23 pm EDT.
+Kalamazoo County experienced an earthquake.
+The magnitude of the earthquake as reported by the USGS was 4.2 on the Richter Scale.
+The location of the earthquake was Section 13, Township 3S and Range 10W in Pavilion Township of Kalamazoo County (Latitude 42.212°N, Longitude 85.429°W).
 The depth of the earthquake was 5.9 kilometers or 19,314 feet.
 More about this from USGS website...

 - USGS Earthquake Hazards Program Event Executive Summary 5-2-2015